 - Floor space statistics (common areas, floor areas, layouts)

 Avineon’s revolutionary method of converting complicated CAD drawings to BIM, and then integrating them with GIS, is an industry trendsetter that lowers the cost barrier of creating a geo-enabled BIM, ultimately unlocking the value to cities and municipalities that has been elusive to date.

-Register to our webinar to learn more about how our streamlined, automated, process has moved clients to a geo-enabled BIM, leading to both cost advantages and time savings.
+Download our webinar recording to learn more about how our streamlined, automated, process has moved clients to a geo-enabled BIM, leading to both cost advantages and time savings.